anyaevostinar/anyaevostinar.github.io/classes/201-s26/hw7.md

 5. Your program has a comment at the top of each function with at least 5 words describing what the function does.
 6. There is good use of comments to explain the "why" of your code and empty lines to break up logical chunks.
 7. The code doesn't have "magic numbers" -- these are numbers in the code by themselves, rather than stored in a variable.
-8. The code doesn't compute the right answer by doing extra work (e.g., having a computation in a loop when it could have been done only once, after the loop).
+8. The code doesn't compute the right answer by doing extra work (e.g., having a computation in a loop when it could have been done only once, after the loop) or extra lines of code.
-9. Helper functions are used to reduce code duplication.
+9. Helper functions are used to reduce code duplication and improve readability.

 ## Assessment

 The **core** requirements for your submission are:

-* complete Parts A and C
+* complete Part A
     * `connectedPerformers`
-    * Reflection
+* include your name and collaboration statement at the top of your `IMDBGraph.kt` file
 * satisfy the code style expectations #0-#4 above
-* include a reflection in comments at the bottom of your `IMDBGraph.kt` file

 The **advanced** requirements for your submission are:

 * satisfy the core requirements
-* complete all of Parts A-C
+* additionally complete Part B
     * `shortestPath`
 * satisfy all code style expectations listed above (#0-#9)
+* include a reflection in comments at the bottom of your `IMDBGraph.kt` file
-* include your name and collaboration statement at the top of your `IMDBGraph.kt` file
+* include an AI log in comments at the bottom of your `IMDBGraph.kt` file

 ## Assignment overview